Exo-MDR-CD2000/JS5-MenuApp/README.md

 ## Description

-The goal was to create a menu app based on some JS OOP concepts like creating classes.
+The goal was to create a menu app based on some Javascript OOP concepts like creating classes.
 The following guidelines had to be met:

 - Use at least one array.
 - Use at least two classes.